MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/edm/define-entity-relations.md

 ---
-title: "2.3 Define entity relations"
+title: " Define entity relations"
 description: "Define entity relations using EdmLib APIs"
-category: "2.
-EdmLib"

 ---

 Entity relations are defined by **navigation properties** in entity data models.
 Adding a navigation property to an entity type using EdmLib APIs is as simple as adding a structural property shown in previous sections.
 EdmLib supports adding navigation properties targeting an entity set in the entity container or a **contained** entity set belonging to a navigation property.